jeremyzilar/street-view/docs/pilot.md

 ### "How will consent and data sharing work?"

-That's one of the key things we'll design together in the workshop.
 We need to find an approach that respects individual rights while being practical for real-world coordination.
 Options might include opt-out approaches, provider-level consent, or other models.
 The important thing is that it actually works for how you operate.

 ### "What about people we serve who aren't experiencing homelessness?"